amireh/nova/README.md

 ## Working directory options

-Envy will look for a file named `.envyrc` starting from the current directory (`$PWD`) all the way up to the root folder.
-When present, that file may contain command-line options for Envy such as `--profile`.
+Nova will look for a file named `.novarc` starting from the current directory (`$PWD`) all the way up to the root folder.
+When present, that file may contain command-line options for Nova such as `--profile`.

 You can disable this behavior by passing `--no-rc`.